atlassian-labs/data-center-terraform/test/e2etest/crowd-backup/README.md

 Go to `http://localhost:8095` and complete Crowd installation.
 DB hostname will be `postgres`.

+Go to Applications -> **crowd-openid-server**, change password, save it to `TF_VAR_CROWD_ADMIN_PASSWORD` secret in GitHub actions.
+Update this secret in https://github.com/atlassian/data-center-helm-charts repository as well.

+Then, go to Remote addresses and add 0.0.0.0/0 to allow connections from all IPs.

-Exec into postgres container to dump the db:
+Once done, exec into postgres container to dump the db:

 ```
 docker exec postgres sh -c "export PGPASSWORD=crowd; pg_dump -U postgres crowd >/opt/crowd.sql"